|

 should all be handled with care.
 In addition to being quite

-toxic (more toxic than cyanide), sulfur dioxide reacts
+toxic (more toxic than cyanide), sulfur dioxide reacts with atmospheric

-concentration, it reacts with water in the lungs to form sulfuric
+reacts with water in the lungs to form sulfuric acid there; this causes

-acid there; this causes immediate bleeding, the lungs fill up with blood
+immediate bleeding, the lungs fill up with blood and suffocation results.

-without lungs such as insects or plants, it otherwise prevents respiration.
-Although very
+In creatures without lungs such as insects or plants, it otherwise

-smelly in low concentrations, in higher concentrations sulfur quickly
+in higher concentrations sulfur quickly deadens the sense of smell,

-deadens the sense of smell, so potential victims may be unaware of
+so potential victims may be unaware of its presence until they experience

-its presence until they experience its possibly deadly effects.
+its possibly deadly effects.

-The element is traditionally spelled sulfur in the US and Canada, but sulphur
+The element is traditionally spelled sulfur in the US and

-in Britain, New Zealand,
+Canada, but sulphur in Britain, New Zealand, and Australia.

-Nomenclature Committee.
+of Chemistry Nomenclature Committee.

 Reference